nfroidure/whook/README.md

 [//]: # (::contents:start)

-Why write code when you have an OpenAPI 3 definition?
+Why write code when you have an OpenAPI 3.1 definition?

 ![The Whook's logo](./whook.svg)

 ## Summary

-Whook eats your documentation and provides you with a performant router that take care of running the right code for the right operation.
+Whook eats your documentation and provides you with a performant router that takes care of running the right code for the right operation.

 By using the [OpenAPI](https://www.openapis.org/) standard and the dependency injection pattern, Whook provides a convenient, highly modular and easily